-Calves are born in May and June and can stand within an hour.
-Within 3-6 hours of birth, calves can run and keep pace with the herd.
+Calves are born in May and June.
+They can stand within an hour of being born.
+Within 3-6 hours they can run and keep pace with the herd.

 Wild Caribou live in large, migratory herds of between 100 and 250,000 individuals.
-Smaller, domesticated reindeer herds can be between 50 and 1000 individuals in size and are tended by human herders or caretakers.
+Smaller, domesticated reindeer herds can be between 50 and 1000 individuals in size and are tended by human herders.

 The video below shows amazing footage of a caribou herd: